 Meet the board

-Lynn Jackson is a former teacher and business manager, Lynn co-ordinates the national Holocaust Memorial Day commemoration and directs educational programmes for HETI.
+Lynn Jackson is a Founding Trustee of HETI and is a former teacher and business manager, Lynn is also a Teaching Fellow of IWM (London).
+She coordinates the national Holocaust Memorial Day commemoration and designs HETI’s Holocaust educational programmes and materials

 Tim runs his own advisory business.
 He worked in the Irish public service from 1972 to 2010, serving as Secretary General to the President, as Joint Secretary of the North/South Ministerial Council and Consul General of Ireland, New York.
 He was Chairman of the Advisory Board of the Gathering Ireland 2013 and Vice-Chairman of the Limerick National City of Culture, 2014